krfkeith/tart/trunk/doc/source/intro/declarations.rst

 Property Declarations
 ---------------------

-The :keyword:`def` keyword can also be used to define a *property*.
+The :kw:`def` keyword can also be used to define a *property*.
 Properties are like variables, except that they are implemented using functions.
 Whenever you attempt to read from the property, the property's ``get`` function will be invoked, and when you attempt to modify the value, the ``set`` function